-- Paper and writing utensils - Computer with internet connection and speakers to play audio and video links embedded in lesson COLORADO ACADEMIC STANDARD Standard GLE (Accomplished) 4.
-Aesthetic Valuation of Music 2.
-Describe and analyze the influence of music on popular culture Aesthetic Valuation (30-45 minutes) Description: Students analyze uses of "La donne è mobile" in popular culture.
-Detailed Steps: - 1.
-Context: "La donna è mobile," from Verdi's Rigoletto, is one of the catchiest tunes in opera.
-Verdi reportedly hid the music before the premier so no one would be able to copy his masterful composition, which is now a staple in popular culture. - 2.
+Writing and Composition (30-45 minutes)

+Description: Students analyze uses of "La donne è mobile" in popular culture.

+Detailed Steps:

+- 1. Setup: Ask students to list several products they have seen advertised lately.
+Write suggestions on the board. - 2.
 Let students know they are about to hear "La donna è mobile."
 Ask them to make notes or sketch as they listen, considering the following questions: How does the music make you feel?
 What is the mood of this song?
 What does it make you think of? - 3.
 Play "La donna è mobile" (audio only).
 Have students share their notes in small groups and then with the class. - 4.
 The feelings this song inspires make it a popular choice with marketers.
-Show an example from the list below.
-Ask students how they think the ad is using the music to influence viewers.
-Do they think it is effective?
-Why or why not?
+Show selected examples from the list below.
+Ask students to jot some notes about why this song is a good choice (or not) to use in commercials.
+How do they think customers might feel about products associated with this song?
 Examples: Pillsbury Breadsticks, Tomato Paste, Doritos, Doritos (again), and Ristoronte Pizza. - 5.
-Ask students to write their own words to "La donna è mobile" for a campaign promoting the product of their choice.
-Have students present their ad, either to another group or to the class and explain how they think the song will influence consumers in relation to this particular product.
-Aesthetic Valuation of Music II Hear songs from the show!
+Either as groups or individually, assign students one of the products listed on the board.
+Ask students to pretend they are marketers in charge of making an ad for this product.
+Have them write a brief paragraph arguing why the advertisement should or should not use "La donna è mobile."